-The call erpc:receive_response(RequestId) is equivalent to the call erpc:receive_response(RequestId, infinity).
+The erpc:receive response(RequestId) equivalent the call erpc:receive_response(RequestId, infinity).

 A call to the function my_call(Node, Module, Function, Args, Timeout) below is equivalent to the call erpc:call(Node, Module, Function, Args, Timeout) if one disregards performance. erpc:call() can utilize a message queue optimization which removes the need to scan the whole message queue which the combination erpc:send request()/erpc:receive response() cannot.